pmatulis/oasis/index.md

 For more information on the origins of this school see the [main lineage web site](https://taichinuances.com/).
-You can also directly contact Peter Matulis, the PCIA head instructor: pmatulis AT gmail DOT com .
+You can also directly contact Peter Matulis, : pmatulis AT gmail DOT com .